 Due to the GBS, I have a range of other health issues now including diaphragmatic palsy, sleep apnoea, acute sinusitis and essential tremors in the hands.
 However, being a part of the Invictus Games for Defence Force veterans, I realise I am lucky, and this experience helped to give me a different perspective on my life moving forward.
 I may not be able to compete in triathlons or skydive and scuba dive like I used to, but I can do things I haven’t tried before and live my best life as I am now.

-I have completed a Diploma in Paramedicine and am I am studying a Bachelor of Nursing, having finished my first year in 2019 and am moving into my second year with my second year nearly complete and just one year remaining until I am a registered nurse.
-I figure this is my way to give back for the great care I received at the worst time in my life.
+I have completed a Diploma in Paramedicine and a Bachelor of Nursing.
+I am now a new graduate registered nurse and am able to give back to others after the amazing care I received while in hospital.
 I also volunteer with St John Ambulance NSW at community events.
 Don’t get me wrong, I still have bad days and still have the odd pity party where I wish I could do things as I used to, however, life is really what you make of it.
 A great neurologist once said to me: “It’s not what happens to you; it’s how you react to what happens to you that will define you as a person”.
 When I was stuck in ICU, I wanted to punch him for saying that but now I want to thank him for those kind words as they will shape my future.